 Hear again the words:

 This is the day that fulfills the meaning of the slaying of the Passover Lamb and also of Yom Kippor, that is, the Day of Atonement.
 That was the day in which the High Priest made the sin offering for the whole nation, and in which the scapegoat was led away.
 The Sin Offering that was killed was a type and shadow of the One True Sacrifice, the One True Offering made by the true High Priest, of which the sons of Aaron were themselves merely types and shadows.
 By His One Offering of Himself for sin, He put away sin forever.
 This is what the Epistle is mostly about, Christ the Kippor, the Atonement.
-The scapegoat was the type of Christ’s spirit descending to hell, to Hades actually, where He would preach to the spirits in prison, and bring the saints of the Old Testament out of their graves to be, with Him, the first fruits of Resurrection and of the World to Come (as we see from St. Matthew’s Gospel).
+The scapegoat was the type of Christ’s spirit descending to hell, to Hades actually, where He would preach to the spirits in prison (I Peter 3:19), and bring the saints of the Old Testament out of their graves to be, with Him, the first fruits of Resurrection and of the World to Come (Matthew 27:52,53).
 But, on Good Friday we have come to the time of His death and burial.
 We can see that death and burial in one of two ways.
 Either it is a tragedy, no more than a simple injustice, one among millions in the history of a sinful and fallen world.
-Or, we can believe the truth which I preached to you on Palm Sunday, that no man took His life from Him; He gave it by His own power and His own will.
-He had power, as He said, to lay it down, and He had power to take it again.
+Or, we can believe the truth, that no man took His life from Him; He gave it by His own power and His own will.
+He had power, as He said, to lay it down, and He had power to take it again (John 10:17,18).